k3s-io/k3s/docs/contrib/development.md

 # Development Guide

-Since K3s is written in Go, it is fair to say that the Go tools are all one needs to contribute to this project.
-Unfortunately, there is a point where this statement no longer holds true when it is required to test or build locally our changes.
+Since K3s is written in Go, it is fair to assume that the Go tools are all one needs to contribute to this project.
+Unfortunately, there is a point where this no longer holds true when required to test or build local changes.
 This document elaborates on the required tooling for K3s development.

 - [Non-Linux environment prerequisites](#non-linux-environment-prerequisites)
   - [Windows Setup](#windows-setup)